shenalvanderwall/shenalvanderwall/README.md

 # 👋 Hi, I'm Shenal Vanderwall

 I'm a Sri Lankan entrepreneur and computer programmer, best known as the founder of [Meeedly](https://meeedly.com) — a pioneering meetings intelligence application used by major corporations around the world.
-My work focuses on improving virtual collaboration by combining cutting-edge software engineering with business productivity tools.
+My innovations have gonen global and I am very glad to do what I do.
+I hope you may be encouraged to do well looking at my work.

 ---